guenzi/NEURO-X-Project-II/README.md

-Side selection does not directly compare E_right and E_left: independent Gumbel noise is added to each, and the chosen side is the one with the larger noisy value (*Gumbel-max trick*).
-This is the exact statistical equivalent of a sigmoid over `E_right − E_left`, but the noise lives on both representations rather than being injected at the moment of comparison (as in Lak et al. 2020) — even when one side is very confident, there is always a residual probability of reading the other.
+Side selection does not directly compare E_right and E_left: independent Gumbel noise is added to each, and the chosen side is the one with the larger noisy value (*Gumbel-max trick*) — the exact statistical equivalent of a softmax/logistic choice rule over `E_right − E_left` (a standard way to introduce stochastic choice between two options), but with the noise living separately on each representation rather than being injected directly at the comparison step — even when one side is very confident, there is always a residual probability of reading the other.

 Two additional effects, specific to dual: